yakin68/ozgur-yazilim-tasg/README.md

                 timeout(time:5, unit:'DAYS'){
                     input message:'Approve terminate'
                 }
-                sh """
-                docker image prune -af
-                aws ecr delete-repository \
-                  --repository-name ${APP_REPO_NAME} \
-                  --region ${AWS_REGION} \
-                  --force
-                """
-                echo 'Tear down the Kubernetes Cluster'
-                sh """
-                cd infrastructure/create-kube-cluster
-                terraform destroy -auto-approve -no-color
-                """
         }
-        }
 ```

 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
-## STEP 16 - Deleting all local images and Send to mail success
+## STEP 16 - Deleting all local images and Destroy the infrastructure
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #

 *
 The `post` section in a Jenkins pipeline defines actions that should be taken after the main build steps have completed.
-Within the `post` section, there are two commonly used blocks:

-1. **`always`:** This block contains actions that should be executed regardless of whether the build succeeded or failed.
+**`always`:** This block contains actions that should be executed regardless of whether the build succeeded or failed.
 It ensures that certain cleanup or post-processing tasks are always performed, irrespective of the build result.
-2. **`failure`:**The failure block within the post section of a Jenkins pipeline is a specific section where you define actions to be executed only if the build fails.
-This block allows you to handle the failure scenario by performing tasks such as cleanup operations, sending notifications, logging error messages, or triggering further actions to address the failure.

 ```
     post {
         always {
             echo 'Deleting all local images'
             sh 'docker image prune -af'

-            echo 'Delete the Image Repository on ECR' }
+            echo 'Delete the Image Repository on ECR' sh """                aws ecr delete-repository \
-        failure {
-            sh """
-                aws ecr delete-repository \
                   --repository-name ${APP_REPO_NAME} \
                   --region ${AWS_REGION}\
                   --force
             """

             echo 'Tear down the Kubernetes Cluster'
             sh """
             cd infrastructure/create-kube-cluster
             terraform destroy -auto-approve -no-color
+            rm -rf .terraform
             """
             echo "Delete existing key pair using AWS CLI" sh "aws ec2 delete-key-pair --region ${AWS_REGION} --key-name ${ANS_KEYPAIR}" sh "rm -rf ${ANS_KEYPAIR}.pem"
         }
     }
 ```

 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #